Ernesto-B/Worldbuilding-Obsidian/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 # Detailed Notes
 ### Government Structure
-* The coast is governed democratically, with a voted council of 10 individuals from both the
+* The coast is a democratically run nation with a chair made up of 10 people.
+Of the 10, 5 come from the uppercity, where each riding is from a different district, and 5 from the undercity, where each riding is a separate floor.
+* Due of the diversity of the chair, internal conflict arises because of opposing interests and goals.

 ### Guilds
 *